BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in tourist areas, always carry some Hong Kong dollars (HKD) for smaller establishments, street food vendors, and taxis that might not accept cards.
-You can easily exchange currency at banks or authorized exchange booths at the airport.
+While credit cards are widely accepted in tourist areas, always carry some Hong Kong dollars for smaller shops, street food vendors, and taxis that might not accept cards.
+You'll get better exchange rates at banks or licensed money exchangers than at the airport.

 food